Modern YEAR TWENTY-ONE (Part 2)

 2. [2]COLLIN COLSHER: For a long time I thought Superman & Batman vs Werewolves & Vampires and its follow-up “Superman & Batman vs The Undead” were both non-canon, especially since many people on the Internet were saying so.
 For example, RA McDowell on Amazon.com states outright that these tales are out-of-continuity.
 However, I came across a CBR interview with writer Kevin VanHook where he said, “Superman and Batman vs. Vampires and Werewolves DOES exist in DCU continuity, but it’s not held to a specific moment in time.
 I’m writing the iconic Batman and Superman as I see them.”
 Therefore, I’ve placed it here!

-3. [3]COLLIN COLSHER: Both of Robby Reed’s appearances in The Brave and the Bold Vol. 3 (by Mark Waid in issue #3 and by JM Straczynski in issue #27) contradict the 2003 series HERO where Robby is a bitter old man.
+3. [3]COLLIN COLSHER: Both of Robby Reed’s appearances in The Brave and The Bold Vol. 3 (by Mark Waid in issue #3 and by JM Straczynski in issue #27) contradict the 2003 series HERO where Robby is a bitter old man.
 In the Brave and The Bold Vol. 3 issues, Robby reflects his character from the Silver Age where he is a young boy.
 Even if The Brave and The Bold Vol. 3 #27 takes place as early as Bat Year Two then Robby would still only be in his late thirties or early forties by the time HERO rolls around.
-Since only either the young Robby from The Brave and The Bold Vol. 3 or the old Robby from HERO can be canon (and not both of them), here is my explanation: The entire HERO series (published in 2003) has been wiped out thanks to Infinite Crisis and Final Crisis, meaning The Brave and the Bold Vol. 3 #27 (published in 2009) is likely canon.
+Since only either the young Robby from The Brave and The Bold Vol. 3 or the old Robby from HERO can be canon (and not both of them), here is my explanation: The entire HERO series (published in 2003) has been wiped out thanks to Infinite Crisis and Final Crisis, meaning The Brave and The Bold Vol. 3 #27 (published in 2009) is likely canon.

 4. [4]PURPLEGLOVEZ (TIPTUP JR 94): Detective Comics #826 is cover dated Feb 2007, #827 is March, and “Grotesk” runs from January to March that same year.
 Thus, Detective Comics #825-826 should closely precede “Grotesk” (Batman #659-662) and then Detective Comics #827-832.
 I understand the preference to ignore the dates, holidays, and weather conditions presented in the stories themselves, but the “Grotesk” storyline in Batman #659-662 must take place directly between Detective Comics #826 and 827.
 In ‘tec #826, it is Christmas; #827 starts on a “cold, dismal January night” and snow can be seen on the ground.
 Grotesk opens on January 10th and a huge snowstorm hits Gotham.
 It is TOO PERFECT; when read in this way they fit together so well.

 COLLIN COLSHER: Detective Comics #825-832 does indeed connect loosely with “Grotesk” (Batman #659-662), so they must be packaged closely together, hence my placement of them here.
 However, despite the fact that the final years of the Modern Age (post Infinite Crisis) were tightly-scripted and editorially-scrutinized so as to avoid continuity errors, things still don’t work.
 In the Bat-titles, two ostensible Christmases pass in-between the conclusion of 52 and the start of Final Crisis—the Christmas shown in ‘tec #826 and the Christmas shown in ‘tec #839.
 Both of these Christmases seem to happen in Year 21, since 52 ends in May of Year 21.
 However, only one Christmas seems to pass in most other titles, including Superman, JLofA, Countdown, and more (as far as I can tell).
 This is the cause for initial confusion and ultimate frustration.
 Yet both Christmases, on account of all the wildness (mostly due to Countdown), cannot fall into the single year that the overall DCU timeline seems to give us between the end of 52 and Final Crisis.
 To re-iterate, it seems like the DCU gives a mere year in-between 52 and Final Crisis, whereas Batman gives also a year, but inexplicably puts two separate Christmases in there.
 It’s hard to wrap one’s head around this as it’s a tough one.
-Chris Miller’s chronology also seems to bolster the idea that there can’t be two Christmases in-between.
+Chris J Miller’s chronology also seems to bolster the idea that there can’t be two Christmases in-between.
 Although, Miller does push “Grotesk” back to a later spot on his timeline to keep the January 10 reference valid—a move that, despite its link to ‘tec, doesn’t cause any contradictions.

 5. [5]COLLIN COLSHER: For information as to why the Aliens/Predator crossovers are canon, please see Year Thirteen Part 2.
 Also, don’t forget that the Xenomorph aliens and Predator aliens shown in this title are alternate DCU versions with histories that differ from their film or other Dark Horse media counterparts.